sambanova/ai-starter-kit/README.md

 ### Use Sambaverse (Option 2)

 Sambaverse allows you to interact with multiple open-source models.
-You can view the list of available models and interact with them in the [playground](https://sambaverse.sambanova.ai/playground).
+You can view the list of available models and interact with them in the [Sambaverse playground](https://sambaverse.sambanova.ai/playground).

 Please note that Sambaverse's free offering is performance-limited.
 Companies that are ready to evaluate the production tokens-per-second performance, volume throughput, and 10x lower total cost of ownership (TCO) of SambaNova should [contact us](https://sambaverse.sambanova.ai/contact-us) for a non-limited evaluation instance.

 Begin by creating a [Sambaverse](https://sambaverse.sambanova.net) account, then [get your API key](https://docs.sambanova.ai/sambaverse/latest/use-sambaverse.html#_your_api_key) from the username button.
 Use the available models.

-Integrate Sambaverse LLM with this AI starter kit updating API information for the SambaNova LLM

-These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`.
+Integrate Sambaverse LLMs with this AI starter kit by updating the API information.
+These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:

 - Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
 - Enter the Sambaverse API key in the `.env` file, for example: